 The Farm is open for tours on Tuesdays and Thursdays at 10 am and 1 pm.
 Reservations for these times can be made by calling 952-442-4234, ask for Heidi.
 Cost for the tour is $5 per person/$2 per child (12-17) for CCHS Members and $10 per person/$5 per child (12-17) for non-members.
 Children under 12 are free.
-The Farm tour includes a tour of the Scanida Cemetery and entrance into the CCHS museum.
+The Farm tour includes a tour of the Scandia Cemetery and entrance into the CCHS museum.
 The farm is available for wedding vows.
-Please call for more information, ask for Wendy
+Please call for more information, ask for Wendy.

 Preserving an International Treasure

 For more information about Andrew Peterson

 Great News – The Carver County Historical Society has received a Legacy grant to translate Andrew Peterson's diary to English.
 The translation is done and the diary is available for purchase at the museum now!
-Our plan is to have the finished translation posted to our website in the Fall of 2018.
+Our plan is to have the finished translation posted to our website in the fall of 2019.

 “21 of May 1850.
 Almost calm wind, but the Brigg was rolling much off the waves.
 Less sea sickness after passing Skagerack.
 We saw a little of Far Sund point Norway – that was the last we got to see of our old Scandinavia.”
 Andrew Peterson Journals